Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Preliminaries

 \subparagraph{Bayesian Networks.}

-A \BN over a set of \rvs $\{X_1, \dots, X_n\}$ is a DAG whose nodes are the \rvs, and the directed edges represent conditional dependencies.
-It represents in a compact, factorized way a joint probability distribution $\Pr(X_1, \dots, X_n)$, by exploiting conditional (in)dependencies in the distribution.
-This is achieved by associating with each node a \emph{function} (a conditional probability table, shortened as \CPT) which quantifies the dependencies of each node from its parents.
+A Bayesian network over a set of \rvs $\bX$ is a DAG whose nodes are the \rvs\ and whose directed edges represent conditional dependencies.
+It represents in a compact and factorized way a joint probability distribution $\Pr(\bX)$, by exploiting conditional (in)dependencies in the distribution.
+This is achieved by associating with each node a \emph{function}---a conditional probability table---which quantifies the dependencies of each node from its parents.